writethedocs/www/docs/conf/au/2017/sponsorship/prospectus.rst

 Provide your branded lanyards for our name tags.

-Writing Day
+Writing (Half) Day
 -----------

-Sponsor the Writing Day on Sunday, where we get together to help improve the documentation of many projects.
+Sponsor the Writing Half Day, where we get together to help improve the documentation of many projects.

 Party
 -----